bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ### Extra Sections

 ---
+**Extra Section 1:** Data details and availability

+CHM1-CHM13-2 read data is publicly available under run id ERR1341796: [[SRA](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access)]  [[EBI](https://www.ebi.ac.uk/ena/browser/view/ERR1341796)].

+Details:
+- Illumina HiSeq X Ten
+- PCR-Free protocol
+- Paired-end 151bp reads
+- 45x Depth of Coverage

+Further details are provided in [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].

+I used BWA-MEM v0.7.17 to realign the data to hg38.

+---
-**Extra Section 1:** A few words about the limitations of existing approaches to STR truth data:
+**Extra Section 2:** A few words about the limitations of existing approaches to STR truth data:

 1. **simulated STRs:** we can generate an unlimited number of STR examples with known genotypes by using a tool like [wgsim](https://github.com/lh3/wgsim).
 However, simulated data doesn't capture the full complexity of real sequencing data (eg. adjacent variants not present in the reference genome, GC bias, and other sequencing artifacts).
 2. **mendelian violations analysis:** trios can be used to check whether genotypes are consistant with Mendelian inheritance.
 However, This is informative about specificity but not sensitivity since a tool that misses all expansions will have zero mendelian violations.
 This produces a coarser